daronphang/programming-resources/golang/concepts/interfaces/interfaces.md

 ## Interfaces

+Interfaces in Go provide a way to specify the behavior of an object: if something can do this, then it can be used here.

 Interface types express generalizations or abstractions about the behaviors of other types.
-GO's interfaces are distinctive from other OOP langauges is that they are satisfied implicitly i.e. no need to declare all interfaces that a given concrete type satisfies but simply possessing the necessary methods is enough.
+Go's interfaces are distinctive from other OOP languages is that they are satisfied implicitly i.e. no need to declare all interfaces that a given concrete type satisfies but simply possessing the necessary methods is enough.
 Interfaces are about helping you to reuse code i.e. form a contract between different functions and types.
 Interfaces are able to take different sources of input and provide a common output i.e. Reader interface takes any type of data as input and outputs as []byte for anyone to work with.

 Interface is an abstract custom type that is used to specify a set of one or more method signatures i.e. collection of methods.
 Necessary to implement all the methods declared in the interface for implementing the interface.
 They are implemented implicitly.